MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-create-host.md

 ## Handling speech events

-Using the remote speech interface it is possible to register speech triggers with HoloLens 2 and have them remoted to the host application.
+Using the remote speech interface it is possible to register speech triggers with HoloLens 2 and have them remoted to the remote application.

 This additional member is required to track the state of the remote speech.